IdolFest/nw-idolfest-website/src/markdown-pages/policies.md

 Everyone must comply with the NWIF anti-harassment policy when taking photos or videos of others.
 Be respectful and remember cosplay is not consent.

-Any panels or non-Northern-Lights performances may be recorded with the consent of the panelist or performer.

-Northern Lights Day 1 has a no audio/video recording policy (photos are okay).

-Northern Lights Day 2 allows audio/video recordings.

-This policy is specific to attendees.
 NWIF has staff photographers, who may take audio/video recordings during times when attendees are not permitted to record.

 If you are taking photos for personal use, we request that you give staff photographers priority and move out of their shot if asked.
 Thank you!